Part 2 of 2: Myths surrounding Jesus' birth,

 accounts themselves.
 Instead of taking the nativity stories in Matthew and Luke literally,

-and thereby doing a disservice to historicity and rational thought, we should accept them
+and thereby doing a disservice to historicity and rational thought, we should perhaps accept them

 as religious myths.
 They are beautiful legends embodying faith in the supernatural and the